zpervan/SuperDuperWeatherStation/README.md

 ```shell
 docker logs sdws_server --follow
 ```
 You should see all the activities on the server.
+Also, once the desktop application is running, click on the **circle arrow button** to fetch the data.